 Users are offered prompts throughout the conversation to learn more about how local democracy currently works, serving to educate as well as engage.

 On completing the survey participants can view how their results compare to other before submitting their entry.
-Data collected by Get Vocal in Your Local will help shape the Review’s recommendations to the Minister of Local Government which will be published in October 2022.
+Data collected by Get Vocal in Your Local will help shape the Review’s draft recommendations to the Minister of Local Government which will be published in October 2022.